Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Council activities, ie county council other local authority, parish council or a community council, unitary authority.
 HSE For the activities of these bodies and those of their officers or employees wherever they happen to work, eg an LA refuse collection activity at supermarket premises for which the LA is the enforcing authority.
 HSE will also enforce for common parts of multi-occupied premises for which the bodies have duties under the relevant statutory provisions but which may not be occupied by that body, eg common parts of LA-owned market.
 Separate occupiers in the market will be enforced by the LA.

-Courts HSE Crown and Magistrates' Courts, HM Coroners' Courts and Scottish Courts including District Courts.
+Courts HSE Crown and Magistrates' Courts, HM Coroners' Courts and Scottish Courts including High courts, sheriff courts and justice of the peace courts

 Crematoria HSE